rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L1_SeleniumIntroduction_Types_Architecture.md

 It requires a chromedriver executable to be available in PATH

 **ChromeDriver extends RemoteWebDriver**
+# Prerequisites
+1. For Windows -  Download Java and Install it.
+Set the Environment Variables
+2. Install Eclipse

 ## Selenium Installation
 Installation of Selenium web driver, making sure all Environmental variables are set and